 Laboratory work No. 2.

-"The development of conditioned reflexes in humans based on unconditioned reflexes"
+“Development of conditioned reflexes in humans on the basis of unconditioned reflexes”

 PROGRESS

-1. Turn on the metronome at a rhythm of 120 beats per minute and on the second or third beat, press the pear, directing a stream of air into the subject's eye.
+1. Turn on the metronome at a rhythm of 120 beats per minute and on its second or third beat, press the bulb, directing a stream of air into the subject’s eye.

-2. Repeat the actions described in point 1 until the blinking is stable (at least 2-3 times in a row) ahead of pressing the pear.
+2. Repeat the steps described in step 1 until the blinking steadily (at least 2-3 times in a row) precedes the pressing of the bulb.

-3. After the blinking reflex is developed, turn on the metronome without directing the air stream to the eye.
-What do you observe while doing this?
-Make a conclusion.
+3. After the blink reflex has been developed, turn on the metronome without directing the air stream to the eye.
+What do you observe?
+Draw a conclusion.

-What reflex was developed in the subject in the course of your actions?
-What plays the role of unconditioned and conditioned stimuli in the developed reflex?
-What is the difference between the arcs of the unconditioned blinking and conditioned blinking reflexes?
+What reflex was developed in the subject during the actions you performed?
+What performs the role of unconditioned and conditioned stimuli in the developed reflex?
+What is the difference between the arcs of the unconditioned blink and conditioned blink reflexes?

 Homework

-Review the material on the mechanisms of the development of conditioned reflexes in animals and humans.
+Repeat the material about the mechanisms of development of conditioned reflexes in animals and humans.

 Lesson 6–7.